johnnyshields/mongoid_classy_denorm/README.md

 class DenormAppointment
   include Mongoid::Document

-  # you MUST define the embedded relationship yourself
+  # You MUST define the embedded relationship yourself
   embedded_in :customer

   # EmbeddedDenorm will automatically detect the overlapping fields